-This summer when my friend Cindy said she was coming for a visit and told me that hiking the Zugspitze with her kids was on her “bucket list,” I jumped at the chance to join them.
-Of course, and bring my faithful daughter and hiker, Katy.
+This summer my friend Cindy said she was coming for a visit and she wanted to said that hiking the Zugspitze with her kids was on her “bucket list.”
+I jumped at the chance to join them.
+Of course, I brought my faithful daughter and hiker, Katy.
 The Zugspitze, is the highest mountain in Germany at 2,962 meters (over 9,700ft) and the site of the Olympic skiing training center.
-I was intrigued and so excited for this adventure in Europe.
+I was intrigued and excited for this hiking adventure in Europe.

 Cindy had completed this amazing feat awhile back with some friends and really wanted to share this experience with her kids.
-Since we had an early morning rise, we decided to spend a night in Oberammergau.
+We had an early morning rise, and decided to spend a night in Oberammergau.
 This quaint town is close by at the base of the Zugspitze in Garmisch-Partenkirchen (GP) and one of my favorite smaller Bavarian towns.

 Having blogged about Oberammergau last year, I knew right where we needed to have dinner also, so I made reservations at Hotel Maximilian.
-Also a brewery, I knew my friends and my family would love this place.
+It is also a brewery.
+I knew my friends and my family would love this place.

-Specializing in preparing local traditional Bavarian dishes like Roasted Haxen (Pork knuckle), Pan-fried Weinerschnitzel (Breaded and pan-fried veal schnitzel) and I enjoyed Pork Roast (Braten) in a gravy sauce and of course Bratwurst and sauerkraut.
+This restaurant specializes in local traditional Bavarian dishes.
+For instance, Roasted Haxen (Pork knuckle), Pan-fried Weinerschnitzel (Breaded and pan-fried veal schnitzel) and I enjoyed Pork Roast (Braten) in a gravy sauce and of course Bratwurst and sauerkraut.

 Service is impeccable and decor incredible.
 Wooden carved tables, big copper beer vats and inviting atmosphere, this restaurant is an absolute keeper.
 Lots of great opportunities for beautiful pictures here.
 With full bellies and lots of rain we headed back to the hotel for a good night sleep before our big trek.